angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ### Synchronizing Server-Data for Client-Side Edits

 A Linked Signal is also helpful when working with server data that needs to be edited locally.
-If we’re fetching data from an API but need to allow changes on the client side, we can use `linkedSignal()` to keep local edits in sync with the original server data.
+If we're fetching data from an API but need to allow changes on the client side, we can use `linkedSignal()` to keep local edits in sync with the original server data.
 Here is an example that uses data from our HTTP API, fetched through a simple `HttpClient` wrapper called `BookStoreService`:

 ```typescript